 - Being able to Give to those in need.

-Another point I’d like to make, this list is intended to be a starting place.
+Another point I’d like to make: please consider these suggestions as a starting place.
 We are all at different places in our financial journey; see what works for you and your family and make sure to consult with a trusted financial advisor!
+Also, remember to push yourself.
+There is always someplace to improve or polish.

-Budgets are an anchor for Financially Stable Living
+Budgets are the Anchor for a Financially Stable Life

 My friend, I encourage you to spend a little extra time on this first step and make sure you have a good framework in place.
 It doesn’t need to be perfect!
 Getting started is the most important piece, and maintaining a budget takes practice.
 Like any good habit, keep chipping away and you’ll quickly notice positive changes.